KellanClark/ortin/README.md

 ![Ortin](logo.png)

-A *very* work in progress emulator for the Nindendo DS handheld game console.
+A *very* work in progress emulator for the Nintendo DS handheld game console.

 ## Building
 Precompiled binaries are provided for Windows and Linux under Releases.